-14.7 Medicaid Appeals: Continuation of Services
+13.10 Continuation of Services

-- 14.7.1 The Contractor shall continue the enrollee's services in accordance with WAC 182-538-110, WAC 182-526-####, and 42 CFR 438.420 if all of the following apply: - 14.7.1.1 An appeal, or hearing is requested on or before the later of the following:

-14.7.1.1.1 Within ten (10) calendar days of the Contractor mailing the notice of action, which for actions involving services previously authorized, shall be delivered by a method that certifies receipt and assures delivery within three (3) calendar days.

-14.7.1.1.1 The intended effective date of the Contractor's proposed action.
+- 13.10.1 The Contractor shall continue the enrollee's services if all of the following apply (42 CFR 438.420): - 13.10.1.1 An appeal, hearing, or independent review is requested on or before the later of the following: - A. Within ten (10) calendar days of the Contractor mailing the notice of action, which for actions involving services previously authorized, shall be delivered by a method that certifies receipt and assures delivery within three (3) calendar days. - B. The intended effective date of the Contractor's proposed action.

-- 14.7.1.2 The appeal involves the termination, suspension, or reduction of a previously authorized course of treatment. - 14.7.1.3 The services were ordered by an authorized provider. - 14.7.1.4 The original period covered by the original authorization has not expired. - 14.7.1.5 The enrollee requests an extension of services. - 14.7.2 If, at the enrollee's request, the Contractor continues or reinstates the enrollee's services while the appeal, hearing or HCA Board of Appeals review is pending, the services shall be continued until one of the following occurs (42 CFR § 438.420, WAC 182-526-0200, and WAC 182-538-110):

-- 14.7.2.1 The enrollee withdraws the appeal, hearing, or request for Board of Appeals review.. - 14.7.2.2 Ten (10) calendar days pass after the Independent Review Organization mails the notice of the resolution of the appeal and the enrollee has not requested a hearing (with continuation of services until the hearing decision is reached) within the ten (10) calendar days.13.7.2.3 Ten (10) calendar days pass after the HCA's Presiding Officer or the Office of Administrative Hearings mails the Initial Order from the state administrative hearing and the enrollees has not requested a HCA Board of Appeals review (with continuation of services until HCA Board of Appeals decision is reached) within ten (10) calendar days of the Initial Order. - 14.7.2.3 The time period or service limits of a previously authorized service has been met. - 14.7.3 If the final resolution of the appeal (i.e., final order) upholds the Contractor's action, the Contractor may recover from the enrollee the amount paid for the services provided to the enrollee while the appeal was pending, to the extent that they were provided solely because of the requirement for continuation of services (WAC 182-538-110).
+- 13.10.1.2 The appeal involves the termination, suspension, or reduction of a previously authorized course of treatment. - 13.10.1.3 The services were ordered by an authorized provider. - 13.10.1.4 The original period covered by the original authorization has not expired. - 13.10.1.5 The enrollee requests an extension of services. - 13.10.2 If, at the enrollee's request, the Contractor continues or reinstates the enrollee's services while the appeal, hearing, independent review or HCA Board of Appeals is pending, the services shall be continued until one of the following occurs (42 CFR § 438.420): - 13.10.2.1 The enrollee withdraws the appeal, hearing, or independent review request. - 13.10.2.2 Ten (10) calendar days pass after the Contractor mails the notice of the resolution of the appeal and the enrollee has not requested a hearing (with continuation of services until the hearing decision is reached) within the ten (10) calendar days. - 13.10.2.3 Ten (10) calendar days pass after HCA mails the initial hearing decision and the enrollee has not requested an independent review (with continuation of services until the independent review decision is reached) within the ten (10) calendar days. - 13.10.2.4 Ten (10) calendar days pass after the Contractor mails the notice of the resolution of the independent review and the enrollees has not requested a HCA Board of Appeals (with continuation of services until HCA Board of Appeals decision is reached) within ten (10) calendar days. - 13.10.2.5 The time period or service limits of a previously authorized service has been met. - 13.10.3 If the final resolution of the appeal upholds the Contractor's action, the Contractor may recover from the enrollee the amount paid for the services provided to the enrollee while the appeal was pending, to the extent that they were provided solely because of the requirement for continuation of services. - 13.11 Effect of Reversed Resolutions of Appeals and Hearings - 13.11.1 If the Contractor on appeal or the final order, the Office of Administrative Hearings (OAH), independent review organization (IRO), or the Board of Appeals reverses a decision to deny, limit, or delay services that were not provided while the appeal was pending, the Contractor shall authorize or provide the disputed services promptly, and as expeditiously as the enrollee's health condition requires (42 CFR 438.424(a)(b)).